nethunterslabs/flask-web-log/README.md

 # Flask-Log
-Flask-Log enables web traffic, request logging for your flask app in multiple outputs.
+Flask-Log enables request logging for your flask app.
+It has support for multiple

 ## Features